gajamsaketh/ChatApp/README.md

 # ChatApp
-This is a website you you can chat sinng self ports
+This is a website you can chat sinng self ports